YuchenWang1/BMKG-DCoT/README.md

 Please cite this paper the "Yuchen Wang, Yanjie Zhu, Wen Xiong, C.S.
 Cai.
 "BMKG-DCoT: Decision-making Chain of Thought on Bridge Maintenance Knowledge Graphs." in your publications.
 For collaborations and questions, please open an issue.

 ---

 ## 🌐 A Note on Language Support / 关于语言支持的说明

-Please note that the current experimental data is derived from Chinese inspection reports.
-Consequently, the knowledge graph and the current codebase are primarily designed and tested for Chinese.
+Please note that the current experimental data is derived from `Chinese inspection reports`.
+Consequently, the knowledge graph and the current codebase are primarily designed and tested for `Chinese`.

 While we have included translated English prompts in the prompt files, they have not been fully tested yet.
 We plan to release a version fully adapted for English datasets in a future update.
 Stay tuned!